kavithapaul/AzureHelper/README.md

 - Build the code and launch the application
 - If you want to pass a search string pass it as command line argument.

-# Sql to create Sample Database
+# Sql to create sample database tables/views
 - https://github.com/kavithapaul/AzureHelper/tree/main/EIdConsoleApp/Sqls

 # Log